Particular/docs.particular.net/nservicebus/security/index.md

  - nservicebus/security/encryption
 ---

 As NServiceBus is layered over the top of existing data stores and queuing technologies, the majority of security related tasks involve leveraging the underlying features of those technologies.
-There are also some share security concepts that span all technologies.
+There are also some shared security concepts that span all technologies.

 ## Share Security Concepts